VisRank

 Viewport meta tag is present on every page

-Text is legible without zooming (minimum 16px body font)
+Text is legible without zooming on common mobile viewports

 Content fits within the viewport width (no horizontal scroll)